Living in Notting Hill

 Notting Hill is more informal and laid-back than the neighbouring areas of Kensington and Chelsea and this is considered by many to be its one of its big appeals.

-Director, Head of Sales Michael Wilson, sums up the area:
+Managing Director, Michael Wilson, sums up the area:

 “In my view Notting Hill has it all; amazing cultural diversity, wonderful markets, countless restaurants and boutiques and some of the most beautiful parks in London on the doorstep.
 Not only this but it’s just a short distance from central London and the city with great transport links for city workers.
 We get to deal with a wonderful array of Victorian properties and mansion blocks.
 And more recently we’re seeing new developments around Bayswater and Paddington come onto the market.”